zahra-io/100-days-of-code/log.md

 **Today's Progress:** I continued watching Coding Artists' tutorial on Pure CSS.
 VueJS is confusing as fuck so I definitely want to look into that later on.
 I learned about efficient ways to use CSS Animations in the ~front-end~ world which is awesome.
 I'm going to tinker with fun stuff for now to learn CSS proficiently so I created a template for a cat I'm going to draw with CSS.
 I wrote about the HTML (pug version) in CodePen and I declared my variables with SCSS.

 **Thoughts:** I think VueJS is really cool and can do some powerful things.
 I'm thinking I'm going to continue practicing pure CSS / SCSS so I can learn what different properties are used for.
 I know that SCSS is used widely in the industry so it's important to learn it.
 I feel good!
 I'm nervous about drawing the cat on my own but it'll be a nice challenge to tackle.

+### Day 5: February 27, 2018

+**Today's Progress:** Watched a little bit of Coding Artist's code along of the Ninento Switch.
+I worked on my CSS Cat drawing but I feel like I didn't get that far.
+I'm still trying to understand percentages in CSS so I played around with that for a bit.

+**Thoughts:** I kind of struggled today!
+I wasn't sure how to align the inner ears for my CSS Cat so I tinkered with the ```top``` and ```left``` percentages.
+I'm thinking I'm going to sit through the code along tomorrow and watch what he's trying to do and then do some code drawing lessons on Khan Academy.